glacials/twos.dev/src/cold/apple.md

 response.
 I haven’t discovered yet if these are seen by human eyes or interpreted automatically.

 Calendar’s UI is prettier than Google Calendar’s, which hasn’t seemed to have a refresh in a decade.
 Calendar can automatically generate “travel to” and “travel from” events based on the travel time between locations.

 Ecosystem effects of Calendar include context-aware Maps and Siri suggestions for navigation destinations and video call links.

-<a name="maps"></a>
-### Google Maps → Apple Maps
+### Google Maps → Apple Maps {#maps}

 Apple Maps gets a lot of flak for its initial release state, rightly so.
 But that was years ago, and they’ve kept at it.
 It’s improved.

 Unfortunately it’s only gotten good, not great.
-There are UX benefits over Google Maps, such as the spoken direction “Go past this light, then at the next one, turn
-<code>$DIRECTION</code>”, but about 5% of my trips to new places end me at the
-right area but wrong specific destination.
+There are UX benefits over Google Maps, such as the spoken direction “Go past this light, then at the next one, turn `$DIRECTION`”, but about 5% of my trips to new places end me at the right area but wrong specific destination.
 I’ve been routed to the delivery entrance for a museum, the back entrance for an airport, and the wrong parking lot (15 minutes of walking wrong) of a large shopping center.

 I’m continuing to give it chances because I know more data helps, but for tight schedules I go back to Google Maps.

 Then there's the other dimension of Google Maps: reviews, photos, menus, ordering, and reservations.
 Apple is a generation behind here; their purchase